nottwy/TB-DROP/README.md

 ## Restart
 All data was saved in the container, so that you must restart the container created before rather than create a new container when you want to use TB-DROP again.
 The steps of restarting TB-DROP were listed below:
-1.Start Docker and launch the container created before in the container tab.
+1. Start Docker and launch the container created before in the container tab.
-2.Click the CLI botton to open a terminal.
+2. Click the CLI botton to open a terminal.
-3.Run the following commands:
+3. Run the following commands:
 `service mysql start`
 `nohup python3 /root/pipeline/tb-visualization/03.server/flask/run.py &> /dev/null &`
-4.Close the terminal and visit `localhost:host port` in the browser.
+4. Close the terminal and visit `localhost:host port` in the browser.
 ## Manual of TB-DROP
 Uploading:
 Fill in the sample ID and select the corresponding fastq files of the sample.Click "Submit".